Kaixhin/FGMachine/README.md

   "command": "<program (e.g. caffe)>",
-  "args": "<first command line options (e.g. train)>", "options": "<command line options style for options (e.g. double-dash)>", "capacity": "<machine capacity needed (as a fraction) (e.g. 0.5)>", "results": "<absolute path to results directory (without experiment ID) (e.g. results)>" }
+  "args": "<first command line options (e.g. train)>", "options": "<command line options style for options (e.g. double-dash)>", "boolean": "<optional: only pass flag if true, mandatory: pass flag and true/false argument>", "capacity": "<machine capacity needed (as a fraction) (e.g. 0.5)>", "results": "<absolute path to results directory (without experiment ID) (e.g. results)>" }
 ```

 `cwd` is the working directory for the machine learning code. `cwd` can either be an absolute path, or a relative path, in which case it it relative to the FGMachine directory. `command` is the program/executable to be run. `args` is the first set of command line options to be sent to the program, prior to the experiment options. `options` processes the options in 4 different ways.
-For option settings: `{seed: 123, model: "cnn.v2", L2: true}`, exemplar methods would be as such:
+For option settings: `{seed: 123, model: "cnn.v2", L2: true}`, exemplar methods would be as such (with `boolean` as `"mandatory"`):

 | `options`   | Program | Command Line [command] [args] [options]                                         |
 |-------------|---------|---------------------------------------------------------------------------------|